-The basic reproduction number for a contagious disease, or the R_0 value, estimated at the beginning of an outbreak, indicates the number of secondary cases that can be infected by a primary case in a population with no underlying immunity, vaccine, or preventive measures.
-Where R_0 is greater than 1, the number of infected persons is likely to increase.
-Over time, the effective reproductive number (R_t) changes as more people are infected and public health measures are implemented or as new variants with different levels of transmissibility emerge.
-The goal of public health interventions is to bring the R_t below 1, which would indicate that the outbreak is declining and will eventually die out.22 The R_t at any point in time is an average and can vary depending on the patterns of local transmission.^{23,24} The estimates of R_t are improved where there is widespread testing.
-Monitoring the change in R_t can help to evaluate the effectiveness of public health measures, including vaccination.25 For SARS-CoV-2, the preliminary WHO estimate of R_0 was 1.4-2.526 with subsequent research estimating the mean R_0 at 3.28 for the originally circulating virus.27 All circulating VOC have a higher R_t in comparison to the original strain of the virus.28-30 The R_t of the Delta variant is much higher than previously circulating VOC, and is estimated to be approximately double that of the original strain (e.g., approximately 6-7).^{31-33 Mutations that allow the virus to enter the cell more efficiently and begin replicating sooner and faster can lead to higher rates of transmission.^{32,34,35} An increased rate of transmission is faciliated by:}
+The basic reproduction number for a contagious disease, or the $R_0$ value, estimated at the beginning of an outbreak, indicates the number of secondary cases that can be infected by a primary case in a population with no underlying immunity, vaccine, or preventive measures.
+Where $R_0$ is greater than 1, the number of infected persons is likely to increase.
+Over time, the effective reproductive number ( $R_t$ ) changes as more people are infected and public health measures are implemented or as new variants with different levels of transmissibility emerge.
+The goal of public health interventions is to bring the $R_t$ below 1, which would indicate that the outbreak is declining and will eventually die out.
+The $R_t$ at any point in time is an average and can vary depending on the patterns of local transmission.
+The estimates of Rt are improved where there is widespread testing.
+Monitoring the change in Rt can help to evaluate the effectiveness of public health measures, including vaccination.

+For SARS-CoV-2, the preliminary WHO estimate of R0 was 1.4-2.5 with subsequent research estimating the mean R0 at 3.28 for the originally circulating virus.
+All circulating VOC have a higher Rt in comparison to the original strain of the virus.
+28-30 The Rt of the Delta variant is much higher than previously circulating VOC, and is estimated to be approximately double that of the original strain (e.g., approximately 6-7).31- The Rt of the Omicron variant is being investigated, however initial indications suggest in may be even more transmissible than Delta.
+Mutations that allow the virus to enter the cell more efficiently and begin replicating sooner and faster can lead to higher rates of transmission.32,34,35 An increased rate of transmission is faciliated by:

-- Shorter incubation time (time between exposure and the beginning of infection): The incubation period for VOC Alpha and Delta has been estimated to be about two days shorter (e.g., 3-4 days)^{32,36-38} compared to non-VOC (5-6 days),^{39,40} meaning infected persons can potentially start transmitting the disease earlier. - Shorter serial interval (time between symptom onset in successive cases in a chain of transmission): The serial interval for Delta has been estimated in one study to be approximately 2.5 days compared to 4 days for the previously circulating strain, suggesting chains of transmission progress faster.34 - Higher viral load (the quantity of viral particles per unit of bodily fluid in the infected person): Higher viral loads have been observed tor Delta cases compared to non-VOC infections, with one study estimating these to be up to 1260 times higher.^{32,36} This increases the dose of virus to which a susceptible person may be exposed.
+- Shorter incubation time (time between exposure and the beginning of infection): The incubation period for VOC Alpha and Delta has been estimated to be about two days shorter (e.g., 3-4 days)32,36-38 compared to non-VOC (5-6 days), meaning infected persons can potentially start transmitting the disease earlier. - Shorter serial interval (time between symptom onset in successive cases in a chain of transmission): The serial interval for Delta has been estimated in one study to be approximately 2.5 days compared to 4 days for the previously circulating strain, suggesting chains of transmission progress faster. - Higher viral load (the quantity of viral particles per unit of bodily fluid in the infected person): Higher viral loads have been observed tor Delta cases compared to non-VOC infections, with one study estimating these to be up to 1260 times higher.
+32,36 This increases the dose of virus to which a susceptible person may be exposed.